code4lib/code4lib-map/README.md

 option 1

 * Just edit the json file directly!
 You can add any additional attributes that you like.
+* Remember your privacy!
+Make sure your location is a public building or otherwise not personally accurate.

 option 2